Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Verification Problem Formulations

 \end{problem} If $\phi_1(\pi)$ is false, then $\pi$ is guaranteed to drive the system from any $x_0\in \mathcal{X}_i$ to $\mathcal{X}_g$ within the finite horizon $T$.

-We observe that \eqref{eq_monolith_formula} requires encoding $T$ replicas of the NN (policy $\pi$) in the control loop, which can make the SMT problem intractable due to its computational complexity.
+We observe that \eqref{eq_monolith_formula} requires encoding $T$ replicas of both the system dynamics $h$ and the NN policy $\pi$ in the control loop, which can make the SMT problem intractable due to its computational complexity.
 Therefore, we also consider an alternative verification approach via reachability analysis.
 In particular, we adopt a \emph{recursive reachability analysis}~\cite{chen2023one}, where we use the $s$-step unrolled dynamics, with $s \ll T$, to compute an over-approximation of the $s$-step reachable set in terms of a rectangle.
+As shown in Fig.~\ref{fig_sys}, when setting $s = 1$, we over-approximate the reachable set at each iteration.
+Alternatively, when $s = 2$, we unfold the dynamics over a 2-step horizon to mitigate the impact of the over-approximation error obtained when estimating the reachable set at $t = 1$.
+The distinction between the rectangle $R_t$ for $s = 1$, in blue, and the rectangle $R_t$ for $s = 2$, in green, visually represents the impact of adjusting the unrolling parameter on the precision of the reachable set estimation.

 \begin{problem} \textit{(Recursive Reachability Analysis (RRA)).} We fix a step parameter $s$ and recursively compute reachable sets $\mathcal{R}_{t}$, where $t=m s$ for $m\in\mathbb{N}$.
-Given a system dynamics $h$, policy $\pi$ and step parameter $s$, we encode the reachable set at time $t$ as the SMT formula
+Given the system dynamics $h$, policy $\pi$, and step parameter $s$, we encode the reachable set at time $t$ as the SMT formula